altair-viz/altair_data_server/README.md

 Note that charts will only render as long as your Python session is active.

-The data server is a good option when you'll be **working locally, generating multiple charts as part of an exploration of data**.
+The data server is a good option when you'll be **generating multiple charts as part of an exploration of data**.

 ## Usage